Technical Reference

 Degraded States

-Steps 5-6 (downloadable receipt + transparency log) are best-effort.
+Steps 5-7 (downloadable receipt, transparency log, proof document) are best-effort.
 If they fail, the signing still completes successfully.
-The embedded VC and verification JSON in the PDF are already committed at step 2.
+The stamped PDF with QR code is already committed at step 2.
 In this degraded state:

 The system records degraded-state events for operator review and remediation.
 This ensures a signing event is never blocked by a non-critical enhancement.